pranay-rane20/CabItUp/readme.md

 - Ensure that the `process.env.JWT_SECRET` is configured in your environment for token generation.
 - Passwords are hashed before storing them in the database.
-- For validation, the endpoint leverages `express-validator` middleware.
+- For validation, the endpoints leverage `express-validator` middleware.
+- JWT tokens are used for authenticating users in protected routes.